vckyou/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## How was the snow globe feeling after the storm?
+A little shaken.